openstack/manila/HACKING.rst

 - [M337] Ensure to not use xrange().
 - [M354] Use oslo_utils.uuidutils to generate UUID instead of uuid4().
 - [M338] Ensure to not use LOG.warn().
+- [M359] Validate that log messages are not translated.

 LOG Translations
 ----------------